Food Systems Course List

-We have compiled a list of food-related courses across campus, including DeCals.
+We have compiled a comprehensive list of undergraduate and graduate food systems courses across campus.
 The courses are organized by department in alphabetical order.
-To search the online database for specific faculty or keywords, use Command+F. Download the pdf here.
+To search the online database for specific faculty or keywords, use Command+F.

-If you teach or know of a class that is not on the list, please let us know at foodinstitute [at] berkeley.edu
+If you teach or know of a class that is not on the list, please let us know at email@example.com.

 Undergraduate Minor in Food Systems